equinor/fusion-bmt/README.md

 **'describes and validates the behaviour of the system as seen from a user perspective'.**

 This implicitly ensures that business requirements are tested (covered by tests).
-In many of the tests we adopt a **BDD style** coding.

 The automated tests run in a CI pipeline.

+### BDD style coding in Cypress

+In the majority of the tests we adopt a **BDD style** coding.

+This means that we in the testcase describe the user actions and the behavior of the software using a ubiquitous language based on English.
+(A ubiquitous language is a vocabulary shared by all stakeholders.)

 ### Organization of tests

 The tests are organized after pages and areas of concern (major capabilities) for the users of the application.
 The tests for each area of concern or each page reside in their respective `_spec.ts` file.

 One example of an area of concern is actions management (creation, editing, completing, voiding, viewing on different stages of actions).
 The set of tests for action management reside in `actions_spec.ts`.
 Each test in the set of tests tests one specific capability in the area of concern or on the page.
 One example from `actions_spec.ts` is Creating and editing actions.

 We use parameterization of test extensively to iterate over sets of input values.

 #### Randomization of test data

-Randomization of test data is frequently used to select one random element from an equivalence class for input data.
+In many tests we use randomization to select one random element from a a set of possible input values where BMT behaves equivalent for any of those input values.

-The progression of evaluations is a typical example.
+For instance, the progression of an evaluation is often chosen randomly from a list of progressions.
+Which progressions that are included in this list are determined based on the behaviour that is being verified.

 #### Lifecycle

 We develop the tests immideately after the relevant functionality is developed in separate PRs.

 The team discussed creating the tests on the same PR as the functionality itself but found this to be impractical and too complex.

 ### Mocking of external systems

 We mock authentication and the integration with the Fusion framework but we have no type safety for these mocks.

 To mitigate these risks we employ short sessions of exploratory testing prior to release into production.

 ## Deploy